 7. "Southern Nights"

-Campbell’s most pop-accessible moment came in 1977 when he turned the whole nation onto one of Allen Toussaint’s great compositions.
-Country, with scant traces of funk and other popular sounds, sounds as uptown here as it would in the soon-to-come Urban Cowboy aftermath.
+Campbell's most pop-accessible moment came in 1977 when he turned the whole nation into one of Allen Toussaint's great compositions.
+Country music, with scant traces of funk and other popular sounds, sounds as uptown here as it would in the soon-to-come Urban Cowboy aftermath.

 6. "Country Boy (You Got Your Feet in L.A.)"